lvelosuarez/amplicon/README.md

 # Snakemake_amplicon
-This is a complete pipeline to analyse MiSeq sequence data from 16S amplicons --> to use @ proton
+This is a complete pipeline to analyse MiSeq sequence data from 16S amplicons